tonight-halfmoon/freebsd-on-T530/system_daemon/erlang/fakewriter/readme.md

 .
 Start command points to the program's entry point with a binary file .
 Start command points to bash script

+## Stop Command
+There are many options
+.
+Evaluate `/bin/kill` on the PID and delete the PID File .
+The program that is wrapped by this system daemon is providing API for descendly stopping and cleaning the process

 ## Bash Script
-Bash script lauches the program postfixed with '&'
+- Bash script lauches the program postfixed with '&'
+- The bash script is responsible to find out the PID and to persist the value
+- Since Rc.d script is passing a file path.
+Bash script is going to use that to store the PID

 ## PID File
 Your Program or the launching bash script needs to write the pid of the programm process in a Pid File.